The Sound of Drums: Plot

 The Tenth Doctor, Jack, and Martha escape the Futurekind by using Jack's vortex manipulator to return to present-day London.
 They quickly learn that the Master has taken on the persona of Harold Saxon, and is the newly elected Prime Minister.
 The Master has created a phone network called Archangel which subliminally influenced the population to vote for him.
-The three narrowly avoid a bomb placed in Martha's flat and learn that Martha's family has been arrested.
+The three narrowly avoid a bomb placed in Martha's flat and learn that Martha's family has been kidnapped by the Master's minions.
 The Master contacts them to gloat about his seeming victory, and reveals that the three are wanted criminals.

 Hiding in an abandoned building, the Doctor uses parts of Martha's laptop and his TARDIS keys to create perception filters so they can move about unnoticed.
 He explains some of the Master's past and tells them how, as a child, the Master looked into the time vortex and was driven mad.
 They see a TV report that the Master is planning to reveal humanity's first contact the next day with an alien race known as the Toclafane.
 UNIT takes over the meeting and moves it to the flying aircraft carrier Valiant.
 The Master accepts the changes and boards the Valiant with his wife Lucy.
 The Doctor, Martha, and Jack teleport aboard and discover that the TARDIS has been converted by the Master into a Paradox Machine that is building up power to be activated at the appointed time of first contact.

 The Doctor, Martha, and Jack enter the bridge of the Valiant as the first four Toclafane appear on board.
 The Master orders the Toclafane to kill US President Winters.
 The Master reveals that he can see around the perception filters, and uses his laser screwdriver to kill Jack and artificially age the Doctor 100 years using Professor Lazarus's genetic manipulation technology, and DNA he took from the Doctor's severed hand (which Jack took aboard the TARDIS).
 Jack, having been revived, gives Martha his vortex manipulator and tells Martha to get off the Valiant.

 The Master brings Martha's family onto the bridge as the Paradox Machine activates.
 A massive rift opens above the Valiant, allowing six billion Toclafane to descend upon Earth and kill one-tenth of the Earth's population.
 Martha tends to the aged Doctor, and he whispers into her ear.
 She uses the vortex manipulator to teleport away, and promises to come back.